 PREVENTION THROUGH DESIGN

 Leaders must set the example for compliance and the culture and attitude toward conflicts of interest.
-Lapses in judgement and influencing procurement policy for the benefit of a friend can have significant reputation damage to an organisation should such findings become public.
+Lapses in judgement and influencing procurement policy for the benefit of a friend or family member can have significant reputation damage to an organisation should such findings become public.

 If you like our blog, please feel free to like and share